grannycart/by-sound-alone_source/draft4_builtprose-subworld_story1.md

 They could feel the shuddering vibrations of the _Gnat's_ motor through the hull of the _Prospect_ for a few minutes, and then that died away as Shake's shut it down.
 A few moments later the _Prospect's_ motors shut down too.
 They heard Shakes bang out shave-and-a-haircut on the top hatch of the _Gnat_ with one of his wrenches, and then it was quite silent til Hemi came crackling over the ship PA.
 "OK Chips, open it up."

 Chips nodded to Gregory, and he reached down into the hatch well, and cranked open the sealing wheel.
 He pulled up the hatch and water rapidly flooded up around their feet.
 Gregory jumped up, as if bitten.
 But Chips lay out flat on the grating, and reached her hand down and felt along the welds until she could feel water pushing in.
-As she had predicted, the water rose, but stopped a few inches above the hatch level.
+As she had predicted, the water rose, but stopped a few fingers above the hatch level.

 "It's definit'ly feckin leaking, shitty motherfeckin welds.
 Get the feckin' pump hooked up Gregory, and let's get as much of this feckin' water out of 'ere as fecking possible.
 Then I'll see if I can weld it decent feckin like."